Course Description

 exam skills

-Blackboard Learn (BBL) and Banner (portal)
+Blackboard Learn (BBL) and Banner (portal)learning strategies

 Wk 5-8: Personal and Interpersonal Skills: Well-being of Individuals